Sherlock67/CMED-Task/Readme.txt

 CMED_BusinessLayer is we have all the services to communicate with Database.
 CMED_DataAcessLayer we all have the repository and interfaces.
 CMED_WEB we have all the views

+N.B
+At the bottom of the question there was a api link i have feteched it
+You will find it in AllPrescription View
+A button named All Services will take you to that table page.
+I have not showed all the data because of its size.
+Hope its considerable.
+Best Regards
+Mushfiqul Alam